5 Ways to Cool Your Home and Save Energy This Summer

 2. Your House’s Sunscreen-Reduce Thermal Mass

-The best way to beat the heat is to block the sunlight before it enters your house so I would suggest hanging blinds, shades or drapes as an effective way to cool your home.
-Sheer drapes are an alternative to direct the sun rays to the floor and keep that natural sunlight that we all love in.
+The best way to beat the heat is to block sunlight before it enters your house.
+Therefore, I suggest hanging blinds, shades, or drapes as an effective way to cool your home.
+Sheer drapes are a great alternative they direct sun rays to the floor while still letting in the natural sunlight we all love.
 Did you know that the color white reflects sunlight better than colors?
 Stay tuned for next week’s blog on 5 Window Treatments That Can Lower Your Energy Bills.

 Also, remember in the morning to close those windows as the outdoor air starts to heat up to keep as much of that heat out as possible.